hyperreality/hyperreality.github.com/_posts/2017-10-10-codeword-analysis.markdown

 ![Pageviews per device](/assets/codeword/agents.png)

 Apples dominate the traffic, as do mobile devices in general.
 This makes sense as people generally like to solve codewords on their couches, not at their computers.
-I was surprised at how prolific iPads are — a hint at the demographics of the newspaper puzzling community.
+I was surprised at how prolific iPads are&mdash;a hint at the demographics of the newspaper puzzling community.

 Most interesting is the listing of most common clue searches and corresponding solutions [6]: